JivanAmara/django_fixture_tools/README.md

 In a python script, collect the objects you want into a list and pass that list to db_sample().
 Foreign key dependencies will automatically be included.
 @see make_fixture_example.py for an example.

-The script should be run in the virtual environment of the project you want to create the fixture for & with Django settings set to your updated django_fixture_tools.settings_maker.
-Either redirect output to your new fixture file or specify param 'outfile' in the call to db_sample().
+The script should be run:
+ in the virtual environment of the project you want to create the fixture for. with DJANGO_SETTINGS_MODULE=django_fixture_tools.settings_maker Either redirect output to your new fixture file or specify param 'outfile' in the call to db_sample().

 Assumptions you probably don't need to worry about:
     Primary key for models is obj.id, if you've changed this for some models,